A case study in designing a complex web application

 User Interface Design: A Flexible Application

 The front page (after onboarding and importing) was a dashboard displaying overall performance vs benchmark prominently followed by a list of top movers for today and top news and advice related to those stocks.
+Also the dashboard linked to each of the users individual Scorecards.

 Not everything went according to plan.